 Making Vanilla Cupcakes

-To make regular-sized cupcakes, follow the instructions to make the cake batter.
+That being said, if you want to use this recipe follow the instructions to make the cake batter.
 Then divide the batter equally among the cupcake liners, filling each cupcake liner about ⅔ full.
-Bake for 18-22 minutes or until a cake tester comes out clean from the centre of the cupcakes.
-Allow cooling completely on a wired rack before frosting/icing the cupcakes.
+Bake for 18-22 minutes or until a cake tester comes out clean from the center of the cupcakes.
+Allow to cool completely on a wired rack before frosting/icing the cupcakes.

 Making a 2-layer Vanilla Cake